-"(b) A report of the detention of any person for contempt shall be submitted by the Sergeant-at-Arms to the Committee and the Senate."
+- "(b) A report of the detention of any person for contempt shall be submitted by the Sergeant-at-Arms - "(b) A report of the detention of any person for contempt shall be submitted by the Sergeant-at-Arms to the Committee and the Senate."

 Resolved, further, That this Resolution shall take effect immediately upon publication in two (2) newspapers of general circulation and shall remain in force until amended or repealed.
-A copy of this
+A copy of this Resolution shall be posted in the official website of the Senate of the Philippines.